 This video is from Grødalandstunet

-The farm is located a few hundred meters from the hiking path called the King’s Road, and may be visited in conjunction with a hike on the whole or part of it.
+You will find the farm a few hundred meters from the hiking path called the King’s Road, and you may visit it in conjunction with a hike.
 If you come here by car, I would recommend walking down to the boulder beach and have a look around.
 The Grødaland Forest and the pond called Stemmen are nice places to visit as well.

 This article presents one of many hikes on the coast of Jæren, Norway.
 Get an overview here.
 The hikes and corresponding articles are sorted in a north to south order.
 The adjacent hikes are: